 The reasonable return on Debt Funds

 Smart investors, also know not to expect fantastic returns from debt funds.
 They know that debt fund returns are not fixed.
 That even in debt funds you may have periods of low (even negative) and high returns.

-While both kinds of funds have some amount of fluctuation, the frequency and scale of fluctuation is far lower in case of debt funds and averages out over a shorter period - a few months to a year - compared to equity funds where the fluctuations are larger and take much longer (5-10 years) to get to average.
+While both kinds of funds have some amount of fluctuation, the frequency and scale of fluctuation are far lower in the case of debt funds and average out over a shorter period – a few months to a year – compared to equity funds where the fluctuations are larger and take much longer (7-10 years) to get to average.

 Smart investors know that, for the reasons stated above, short term goals are best met with debt funds and long term ones with equity funds.

 Smart investors don’t try for exceptionally high returns in just a few years because they know that the effect of compounding doesn’t kick in in less than 5 years.
 The table below shows this.
 The difference in accumulated amount is very small for different rates of return in the short term.